versceana/verilog-contest/content/docs/2025/Ego_AI/week2.md

 ## Requirements

-Based on the user stories and marketing analysis, for the next weeks, we define these requirements:
+ We considered all the user stories and marking those that are either difficult to implement or not necessary, and based on this we define this requirements:

 - Account creation and data saving
 - Calendar with tasks (basic CRUD functions)